BC opts out of bowl game to spend Christmas at home

 The rookie coach alluded to the fact that pandemic was still spreading in Massachusetts and most of the country.
 The worst-case scenario, he said, would be for the team to stay on an otherwise empty campus through December and then have the bowl canceled anyway.

 “It’s getting worse,” Hafley said.
 “For us to go through three weeks of practice and not know: ‘Is the bowl game really going to happen?’
-Are we going to miss Christmas with our families and then be told on the 25th that we’re not going to play?’”
+Are we going to miss Christmas with our families and then be told on the 25th that we’re not going to play?”

+Duke’s decision followed coronavirus-related postponements of three nonconference games this year.
+The school said it was a precaution that would also allow players to spend time with families over the holidays.

+“This is the best decision we could make as a program, in making sure that we are doing the right thing for our players,” coach Mike Krzyzewski said.

-At Texas, the Longhorns (6-3, 5-3) returned three positive tests after blowing out Kansas State last week, prompting school officials to shut down practice.
+Texas (6-3, 5-3) returned three positive tests after blowing out Kansas State in football last week, prompting school officials to shut down practice.
 The Longhorns had a walkthrough Wednesday only to discover there were more positive tests.

 Kansas will finish 0-9, its second winless season since 2015.
 Prior to that, the Jayhawks hadn’t gone without a win since 1954.

-In the Pac-12, Washington at Oregon is also in danger of not being played Saturday.
-Washington announced Thursday that its program remained on pause and the Huskies would not practice.
-That Northwest rival game will determine the Pac-12 North champion and a spot in the conference title game, if it is played.
+Washington at Oregon also was canceled.
+The rivalry game would have determined the Pac-12 North champion and a spot in the conference title game.

+Elsewhere, Utah State’s men’s basketball team is pausing full team activities and has canceled its game against Weber State on Saturday; they are exploring options for other dates.
+The Aggies’ game against Dixie State on Tuesday may also be impacted.

+Texas Tech closed its football facility after eight members of the staff joined coach Matt Wells among those with positive tests for COVID-19.
+The season might not be over the Red Raiders (4-6) since all teams are eligible to participate in bowl games.
+In the Mid-American Conference, Miami (Ohio)’s game at Bowling Green was canceled.